nodejs/node/doc/api/quic.md

 * Type: {BigInt}

-A `BitInt` representing the length of time this `QuicSocket` has been listening for connections.
+A `BigInt` representing the length of time this `QuicSocket` has been listening for connections.

 #### quicsocket.packetsIgnored